+And the program is Then the treatment is

+All programs Excluded.

+All programs Excluded.

+ALTCSSSI-MAOMSP Excluded.

-If the customer And the program is Then the treatment is Borrows money (includes purchases made on credit) All programs Excluded.
-Payments received from a reverse mortgage All programs Excluded.
-Lends money and receives repayment of the loan ALTCSSSI-MAOMSP Excluded.
-0 Adult Caretaker Relative Pregnant Woman Child KidsCare The part of payment toward the principal is excluded.
+Adult Caretaker Relative Pregnant Woman Child KidsCare The part of payment toward the principal is excluded.
 Interest paid on the loan is counted as unearned income.

+All programs All programs All programs ALTCS SSI-MAO MSP Adult Caretaker Relative Pregnant Woman

-Term Definition Reverse mortgage A special type of agreement that allows a home owner, age 62 or older, to borrow against the value of the equity of his or her home.
-NOTE All payments received from a reverse mortgage represent the conversion of a resource from equity in home property to cash and are not considered income. -- ------------------------------------------------------
+Term Definition A special type of agreement that allows a home owner, age 62 or older, to borrow against the value of the equity of his or her home.
+NOTE All payments received from a reverse mortgage represent the conversion of a resource from equity in home property to cash and are not considered income.

 Income is first obtained through the Federal and State Data Services Hubs.
-If needed other proof includes:
+If needed, other proof includes: